Eating healthy – even on the go

 Well, you don't have to anymore.
 It all comes down to making the right choices.

 "The first place to start with any meal is with an eye toward getting your nutritional needs met.
-This applies to fast food dining, too," says Jennifer Ventrelle, MS, RD, a registered dietitian and lifestyle program director at the Rush University Prevention Center.
+This applies to fast food dining, too," says Jennifer Ventrelle, MS, RD, a dietitian and lifestyle program director at the Rush University Prevention Center.

 "Make sure that you get something from at least four food groups when having a meal.
 This can sometimes be more challenging at a fast food restaurant, but it can be done."